paulmillr/bls12-381-keygen/README.md

 # bls12-381-keygen

-BLS12-381 Key Generation compatible with [EIP-2333](https://eips.ethereum.org/EIPS/eip-2333).
+Minimal BLS12-381 Key Generation compatible with [EIP-2333](https://eips.ethereum.org/EIPS/eip-2333).
+Can be used to generate EIP-2334 keys for ETH beacon chain.

+Has only one tiny dependency on `@noble/hashes` for SHA256 and HKDF.

 If you're looking for actual implementation of the elliptic curve, use module [noble-bls12-381](https://github.com/paulmillr/noble-bls12-381).
 The bls12-381-keygen only generates private keys, by EIP-2333 specification.

-Just one small dependency on SHA256.
+Check out live demo in iancoleman's [eip2333-tool](https://iancoleman.io/eip2333/)

 ## Usage